WarDrummer/dev-career-progression/README.md

   <summary>Professional Experience</summary>

 #### Professional Experience
-- [ ] Demonstrate the ability to create a CI pipeline in one or more tools
+- [ ] Demonstrate the ability to create a CI pipeline in one or more tools (e.g. Jenkins, BitBucket Pipelines, Azure DevOps, GitLab, Travis CI)
-- [ ]

 </details>